 I only realised how much I missed my Michelin TPMS kits once they both packed up mysteriously after a few days in Morocco.

 A few days later I hit Tubliss tyre troubles in the middle of the desert.
-Luckily I wasn’t alone, there was a road 25kms back, and I was able to ride the flat slowly for hours to the coast and fit an inner tube.
+Luckily I wasn’t alone, there was a road 25kms back, and I was able to ride on the flat tyre slowly for hours to the coast and fit an inner tube.
 But being forewarned of low pressures or other tyre anomalies is what TPMS is all about.

 I headed back north and a day or two later the tube slow punctured, then went suddenly after a dirt road short-cut pushed it over the edge.
 This time I couldn’t ride the collapsed tyre ten feet.
 Cue more laborious roadside repairs.
 This is why we like tubeless.